Bellevue in Sandusky County, Ohio — The American Midwest (Great Lakes)

 2. The Life and Labors of John Seybert, First Bishop of the Evangelical Association.
 1888 book at Internet Archive (Submitted on August 29, 2016, by Joel Seewald of Madison Heights, Michigan.)

 Credits.
 This page was last revised on August 29, 2016.
-This page originally submitted on August 29, 2016, by Joel Seewald of Madison Heights, Michigan.
-This page has been viewed 229 times since then and 20 times this year.
+It was originally submitted on August 29, 2016, by Joel Seewald of Madison Heights, Michigan.
+This page has been viewed 418 times since then and 65 times this year.
 Photos: 1, 2, 3. submitted on August 29, 2016, by Joel Seewald of Madison Heights, Michigan.